Sekiphp/vCard/README.md

 </ul>

 # Thanks to
-Class Person vas inspired by: https://github.com/facine/vCard/blob/master/vCard.class.php
+Some parts of code was inspired by: https://github.com/facine/vCard/blob/master/vCard.class.php

 # Examples